 Be sure to upload all files and folders inside the public_html directory.

 Place your CGI scripts into the cgi-bin directory.

 Upload files and directories that should be accessible through HTTP protocol to the httpdocs directory and files that should be transferred securely over SSL protocol belong in the httpsdocs directory.

 SCP means a Secure Copy.
 It is a method of remote communication and sending files between networks where the sent files are secured with the SSH (Security Shell) protocol.
 It allows transferring files without information leaks.
 SCP is a substitute for the legacy `cp` file transfer application.

 SFTP stands for Secure File Transfer Protocol.
 This is an application which uses Secure Shell in relocating files.
 It avoids the plain transmission of data and it does not only protect the information but also encrypts the commands.
 SFTP is a substitute for the `ftp` - file transfer protocol.

-SFTP is allowed on any server, and you can connect with PuTTY or WinSCP over port 2222 (port 22 for dedicated and VPS accounts).
+SFTP is allowed on only dedicated server where the SSH is enabled, and you can connect with PuTTY or WinSCP over port 2222 (port 22 for dedicated and VPS accounts).